EricCousineau-TRI/repro/ros/ros2_bazel_prototype/README.md

 to dispatch to CMake; however, I'm not sure how it permits consuming the artifacts.

+UPDATE: `rules_foreign_cc` is uber nice, but I dunno how to consume modern CMake interface targets.
+For this reason, I kludged `cmake_cc.bzl`.

 See [NOTES.md](./NOTES.md) for random exploration stuff.